Authentication Methods

 Query personal email information | corehr:person.email:read | |

-Obtain basic contact information | contact:contact.base:readonly | |
+Obtain contact basic information | contact:contact.base:readonly | |

-Read contacts as app identity | contact:contact:readonly_as_app | |
+Read contact information as application identity | contact:contact:readonly_as_app | |

-Send and receive single/group messages | im:message | Required for Feishu message push |
+Send and receive single or group messages | im:message | Required for Feishu message push |

-Send messages as app identity | im:message:send_as_bot | Required for Feishu message push |
+Send messages as application identity | im:message:send_as_bot | Required for Feishu message push |

 Send batch messages to members of one or more departments | im:message:send_multi_depts | Required for Feishu message push |